avrilcoghlan/LittleBookofRMultivariateAnalysis/src/multivariateanalysis.rst

     > library("car")

-You can then use the "scatterplotMatrix()" function to smooth time series data.
+You can then use the "scatterplotMatrix()" function to plot the multivariate data.

 To use the scatterplotMatrix() function, you need to give it as its input the variables that you want included in the plot.
 Say for example, that we just want to include the